 Testing recipes locally is easier than testing buildbot script changes.
 It's not necessary to run buildbot locally and trigger builds by hand. run_recipe.py executes the recipe in the same way it is run on the bot.
 Command line arguments easily change the behavior of the recipe.

 When running the "builder" recipes (build_and_upload, build_and_test), a separate checkout of the entire Chromium source tree is made into the tools/build workspace.
 This takes a fair amount of time the first time.
-It is recommended to use a git checkout for local testing, even though this configuration is not yet used on the bots.
+It is recommended to use a git checkout for local testing.
 More information below on how this is configured.

 As the GPU recipes have evolved, the number of command line arguments required in order to execute them properly has increased.
 Normally buildbot specifies these arguments, but "fake" values which are good enough can be used in order to test changes to the recipes.